mmulet/code-relay/README.md

 # coderelay.io

 This is the source for the code-relay website.

+---

+## Looking for the repo for the back-end code?

+There isn't one, yet.
+Right now, I ([@mmulet](github.com/mmulet)) answer all emails personally.
+When code relay grows large enough that it needs an automated backend, I intend to build it using code relay, and it will be open source.

+---

 The content is all plain html, but we do have some javascript for interactive animations and other fun things.
 In the true spirit of web-development, we have re-invented the wheel and created a custom build system using React/React-dom server.